YourSaathi/yoursaathi/src/pages/index.md

     actions: []
   - title: Face to Face Counselling
     content: We provide face to face counselling if required by a women.
-They can interact through features like chat, video call and an audio call.
+They can interact through features like chat, video call and an audio call, this will help them to better explain their problems and at the same time providing them the most probable solution of their day to day miseries.
 Also, keeping in mind the security concern of women.
     image: "/images/undraw_video_call_kxyp.svg"
     actions:
     - label: Learn More